Tutorial: Use Grid and StackPanel to create a simple weather app

 If you like, try experimenting with the layout above, and explore different ways you might represent weather data.

-For an introduction to designing UWP app layouts, see Introduction to UWP app design
+For an introduction to designing Windows app layouts, see Introduction to Windows app design

 To learn about creating responsive layouts that adapt to different screen sizes, see Define Page Layouts with XAML